 Lesson: It pays to take turns doing the challenging tasks and sharing leadership.
 People, like geese, are interdependent.

 The geese in formation honk from behind to encourage those up front to keep up the speed.

 Lesson: We need to make sure our honking from behind is encouraging, not irritating, or, worse yet, critical.

 When a goose gets sick or wounded or shot down, two geese drop out of formation and follow it down to help protect it.
-They stay with the goose until it is either able to fly again or dies.
-They launch out on their own with another formation or catch up with the original flock.
+They stay with the goose until it can fly again or dies.
+They launch out independently with another formation or catch up with the original flock.

 Lesson: If we have as much sense as geese, we will likewise stand by and care for one another.